 Location: Sheboygan, Wisconsin

 The Straits course has hosted three PGA Championships over a relatively short span — 2004, 2010 and 2015 — as well as the 2007 U.S. Senior Open.
-The Ryder Cup will be played on the course in 2020, but it was canceled.
+The Ryder Cup was supposed to be played on the course in 2020, but it was canceled.
 It will instead be held there in September, when Whistling Straits becomes the first public course to host the event in 25 years.

 Eight of the 18 holes on the Straits course are played along Lake Michigan.
 Golfers who play the course have to keep an eye out for the sheep that freely roam about.